FREQUENTLY ASKED QUESTIONS

 What should I wear/bring?

-Belongings can be locked in our home-base room when we’re on the move; fitness lockers are available but the priority is who you’re with and what they need.
-Valuables should be left at home, except a cell phone that is very useful for communicating with team members.
+Belongings can be stored in our home-base room when we’re on the move; fitness lockers are available but the priority is who you’re with and what they need.
+Valuables should be left at home as we manage all expenses; however, a cell phone is very useful for communicating with team members.

-How do I access SAIT each day?
+How do I access the CJCC site each day?
 Is there Parking?
 LRT?

 What age defines a young onset dementia diagnosis?